motopress/getwid/readme.txt

 * Waypoints.js, Copyright 2011-2012 Caleb Troughton, MIT license.

 == Changelog ==

+= 1.9.1, Jul 25 2023 =
+* Fixed an issue that prevented custom post types from being displayed in the post-based blocks.

 = 1.9.0, Jul 03 2023 =
 * New block: added the AI Assistant block.